microsoft/onnxruntime/onnxruntime/test/perftest/README.md

 # ONNXRuntime Performance Test

-This tool provides the time for the ONNX Runtime with the specific execution provider to run a inference for a given model using the given sample input test data.
+This tool provides the performance results using the ONNX Runtime with the specific execution provider to run the inference for a given model using the sample input test data.
 This tool can provide a reliable measurement for the inference latency usign ONNX Runtime on the HW platform.
 The options to use with the tool are listed below:

 `onnxruntime_perf_test [options...] model_path result_file`